 - EARNED PARTICIPATION POINTS: A minimum of 30 points earned via The NHSDA National Induction Point System.
 (See more information in The NHSDA National Induction Point System section of this page.)

-Kern Dance Alliance will hold TWO Induction Ceremonies each year in the SPRING and FALL.
-Exact Induction Ceremony dates are too be determined.
+Kern Dance Alliance will hold ONE Induction Ceremonies each year in the SPRING on April 7, 2019.

 Are you a graduating senior?
 It’s not too late!
 Email firstname.lastname@example.org to find out how KDA can induct qualifying seniors retroactively.